-Veterinary Neurology and Pain Management Center of New England has a 1.5 T magnet and is newer than any other magnet in the area!
+Veterinary Neurology and Pain Management Center of New England has a 1.5 T magnet.
 Most of the time, MRIs can be done the same day as your appointment, but sometimes, if emergencies come in, these may need to be scheduled for a different day.
 VNAP also provides MRI for non-neurologic problems and will work with your veterinarian to have this done.

-Imaging studies can be done Monday-Saturday.
-You are welcome to wait at our facility, however, your pet’s stay will be approximately 4 hours, so you may wish to make plans to return later.
+Imaging studies can be done Monday-Friday.
+You are welcome to wait at our facility, however, your pet’s stay will be approximately 4+ hours, so you may wish to make plans to return later.
 The imaging study typically does not take more than 60 minutes, however, your pet will need to be under anesthesia and therefore will be monitored until fully recovered.

 For interpretation of non-neurologic studies requested by your veterinarian, images will be sent to a board-certified radiologist.
 Results of the studies will be forwarded to your veterinarian the same day with most cases and at most within 24 hours.